egarcibo14/New_2/README.md

 | GEOLOGIST                | GeoServei, Litoclean, GEO3BCN-CSIC / Lítica              |

-- JUNIOR INSAR ENGINEER: Interpretation of InSAR data and optical images in operational projects.
+- JUNIOR INSAR ENGINEER:
+	- Interpretation of InSAR data and optical images in operational projects.
 SAR Interferometry (PSI) preprocessing.Postprocessing of InSAR data results.
 Multi-sensor (Sentinel-1 A/B, ERS/ENVISAT ASAR, TerraSAR-X,Radarsat-2).
-Reporting of operational projects for customers in infrastructure and mining sectors.
+	- Reporting of operational projects for customers.

 - REMOTE SENSING GEOLOGIST:
 	- Optical image processing (Sentinel-2, ASTER, Landsat-8) and land mapping.
 Interpretation of optical images.
 Interpretation of the combination of radar and optical results.
-	-Field exploration in the mining sector.
+	- Field exploration in the mining sector.
 Develop ore estimation with portable laboratory cameras, images (optic, hyperspectral).
-	-Practice, and elaboration of the final degree project.
+	- Practice, and elaboration of the final degree project.
 Related to a multidisciplinary project in Deception Iceland, the final project was to integrate optical multispectral data and sampling data gathered on the island.
-	-Working with the GPS points position taken on the monitoring of the fissure lava eruption of the Bárðarbunga which took place in 2014.

-01/2020 – 07/2020 – Girona, Spain
-GEOLOGIST – GEOSERVEI PROJECTES I GESTIÓ AMBIENTAL S L Hydrogeology and edaphology mapping, GIS consultant, geotechnical projects.

-06/2019 – 08/2019 – Barcelona, Spain
-TECHNICAL REMOTE SENSING GEOLOGIST – LITHICA SCCL/ CONSEJO SUPERIOR DE INVESTIGACIÓNES CIENTIFICAS (CSIC)
-GEO3BCN Geociencias Barcelona-CSIC
-Field exploration in the mining sector.
-Develop ore estimation with portable laboratory cameras, images (optic, hyperspectral).

-10/2017 – 05/2019 – Barcelona, Spain
-TECHNICAL REMOTE SENSING GEOLOGIST – DARES TECHNOLOGY Optical image processing (Sentinel-2, ASTER, Landsat-8) and land mapping.
-Interpretation of optical images.
-Interpretation of the combination of radar and optical results in operational projects for clients in the mining sector.
-SAR Interferometry (PSI) processing with (CPT) software.
-Multi-sensor (Sentinel-1 A/B, ERS/ENVISAT ASAR, TerraSAR-X, Radarsat-2.) processing for land surface displacement monitoring.
-Management of operational projects for customers in the oil & gas, mining, and infrastructure sectors.
-Post-processing and interpretation of InSAR data results.

-10/2016 – 07/2017 – Barcelona, Spain
-INTERNSHIP – CONSEJO SUPERIOR DE INVESTIGACIÓNES CIENTIFICAS (CSIC) GEO3BCN Geociencias Barcelona-CSIC
-Department: Environmental Geology and Geohazards Research Group: Environmental Changes in the Geological Record Practice, and elaboration of the final degree project.
-Related to a multidisciplinary project in Deception Iceland, the final project was to integrate optical multispectral data and sampling data gathered on the island.

-06/2016 – 08/2016 – Reykjavík, Iceland
-UNIVERSITY RESEARCH ASSISTANT – UNIVERSITY OF ICELAND - HÁSKÓLI ÍSLANDS Research Group: Volcanology
-Faculty of Earth Science
-Technical collaboration in remote sensing research.
-Working with the GPS points position taken on the monitoring of the fissure lava eruption of the Bárðarbunga which took place in 2014.
+	- Working with the GPS points position taken on the monitoring of the fissure lava eruption of the Bárðarbunga which took place in 2014.

+- GEOLOGIST:
+	- Hydrogeology and edaphology mapping.
+	- GIS consultant.
+	- Assistant geotechnical projects.
+	- Sampling in the mining sector
+	- Assistant in water and soil remediation projects